colbyfayock/colbyfayock.com/src/_posts/learn-next-js-in-10-tweets.md

 ---
 ![Next.js in 10 Tweets](/assets/0-intro.jpg)

-Next.js has taken the web dev world by storm
+[Next.js](https://nextjs.org/) has taken the web dev world by storm

-It’s the @reactjs framework devs rave about praising it's power, flexibility, and dev experience
+It’s the [React](https://reactjs.org/) framework devs rave about praising its power, flexibility, and dev experience

 Don't feel like you're missing out!